MVladislav/MVladislav.github.io/_posts/2023-05-20-proxmox-setup.md

 `pcie_acs_override=downstream,multifunction`:

 Is related to PCIe ACS (Access Control Services) override.
 It helps in addressing potential compatibility issues when passing through certain PCIe devices.
 By specifying "downstream" and "multifunction," you are indicating that ACS override should be enabled for downstream devices and multifunction devices.

+- Downstream:
+  This value means that ACS is overridden for downstream ports of PCIe switches.
+This helps ensure devices connected to PCIe switches are placed into separate IOMMU groups.
+- Multifunction:
+  This value ensures that ACS is overridden for multifunction devices.
+Multifunction devices are PCIe devices that have multiple functions on a single device, such as Ethernet controllers with multiple ports.

 `nofb`: